segmentio/segment-docs/src/getting-started/04-full-install.md

 #### Some suggested Verbs

-- Applied -  *Applying a new format to the UI results.*
+- **Applied** - Applying a new format to the UI results.
-- Clicked - *Catch-all for events where a user activated some part of the UI but no other verb captures the intent.*
+- **Clicked** - Catch-all for events where a user activated some part of the UI but no other verb captures the intent.
-- Created/Deleted - *The user- or system-initiated action of creating or deleting an object (e.g., new search, favorite, post)*
+- **Created/Deleted** - The user- or system-initiated action of creating or deleting an object (e.g., new search, favorite, post)
-- Displayed/Hidden - *The user- or system-initiated action of hiding or displaying an element*
+- **Displayed/Hidden** - The user- or system-initiated action of hiding or displaying an element
-- Enabled/Disabled- *Enabling or disabling some feature (e.g., audible alarms, emails, etc).*
+- **Enabled/Disabled** - Enabling or disabling some feature (e.g., audible alarms, emails, etc).
-- Refreshed - *When a set of search results is refreshed.*
+- **Refreshed** - When a set of search results is refreshed.
-- Searched - *When an app is searched*
+- **Searched** - When an app is searched
-- Selected - *User clicked on an individual search result.* =
+- **Selected** - User clicked on an individual search result.
-- Sorted - *The user or UI action that causes data in a table, for example, to be sorted*
+- **Sorted** - The user or UI action that causes data in a table, for example, to be sorted
-- Unposted - *Making a previously publicly-viewable posting private.*
+- **Unposted** - Making a previously publicly-viewable posting private.
-- Updated - *The user action that initiates an update to an object (profile, password, search, etc.; typically be making a call to the backend), or the they system having actually completed the update (often this tracking call will be made in response to a server-side response indicating that the object was updated, which may or may not have an impact on the UI).*
+- **Updated** - The user action that initiates an update to an object (profile, password, search, etc.; typically be making a call to the backend), or the they system having actually completed the update (often this tracking call will be made in response to a server-side response indicating that the object was updated, which may or may not have an impact on the UI).
-- Viewed - (exactly what it says on the tin)
+- **Viewed** - (exactly what it says on the tin)

 ### Property naming best practices